Hello! Are you planning a trip to Japan? Feeling overwhelmed?

 We crammed a lot into our trip, including TeamLab Planets, Shibuya Crossing, Harajuku, Tokyo Disneyland, DisneySea, Asakusa, Shinjuku, Ghibli Museum, SkyTree Tokyo, Hiroshima Peace Museum, A-Bomb Dome, Miyajima, Monkey Park, Bamboo Forest, Nijo Castle, karaoke, outdoor markets, modern malls, and many beautiful temples and shrines.

-For me, planning a trip to Japan was challenging.
+Planning a trip to Japan was challenging.
 This was our first trip to Asia.
-None of us was familiar with the language, geography, culture, climate, etc., and there were a lot of practical details to figure out.
+We were unfamiliar with the language, geography, culture, climate… There were a lot of practical details to figure out.

-Here's an overview of important things you need to know before you go to Japan.
+Here's an overview of key things to plan before you go to Japan.
 It includes answers to our biggest questions and tips to help you plan your trip faster.

 Connectivity